paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 I'm approaching this just like [My Recent Art Exhibition](<../Exhibition in Porto - Janusz enters the Fashion Industry - draft 1>) - working on different things simultaneously, focussing on their interplay rather than looking at each feature in isolation.

-While I believe you should [Share your unfinished, scrappy work](<../Share your unfinished, scrappy work>), I know Enso well enough that I can allow myself more flexibility.
+While I believe you should [Share your unfinished, scrappy work](<../Share your unfinished, scrappy work>), I know Ensō well enough that I can allow myself more flexibility.
 This style of work gives me a lot of joy and the end results have so far been better than expected.

 ## What I've learned

-**The new Enso is not the type of project I can share in small unfinished bits, feature by feature.** I will repeat this ad nauseam: I want to give you something that will get out of your way but also feel beautiful, polished, yours.
+**The new Ensō is not the type of project I can share in small unfinished bits, feature by feature.** I will repeat this ad nauseam: I want to give you something that will get out of your way but also feel beautiful, polished, yours.

 This is akin to good typography or UX - when it's there, you don't notice it, but at a subconscious level, you feel more comfortable with the tool and want to spend more time using it.
 That has been my experience so far.

-**Tauri is much more mature than when I released the first macOS version of Enso.** I spent weeks getting the previous version to build properly on Mac with notarisation, provisioning profiles and undocumented AppStore Connect APIs.
+**Tauri is much more mature than when I released the first macOS version of Ensō.** I spent weeks getting the previous version to build properly on Mac with notarisation, provisioning profiles and undocumented AppStore Connect APIs.
 Now, most of the things just work (sometimes with a bit of scripting, which is where Claude Code turned out to be indispensable).

-I'm not an "IndieHacker", I'm not in a rush, I'm a wannabe-carpenter ([Brief History of Galician Carpentry](<../Projects and apps I built for my own well-being>)) and Enso happens to be made of stuff that can be worked in a carpentry-like manner.
+I'm not an "IndieHacker", I'm not in a rush, I'm a wannabe-carpenter ([Brief History of Galician Carpentry](<../Projects and apps I built for my own well-being>)) and Ensō happens to be made of stuff that can be worked in a carpentry-like manner.
 The small feature set means I can afford to take time to work on this with enough care, which I hope shows in the final product.

 **Building a theme switcher can be a weirdly complex problem** (if you complicate it well enough).
 The difficult part was letting users set themes for dark/light/sync with OS mode, with previews, making it obvious when changes are saved, all in a single piece of UI, with max 2-3 clicks.

 Most of my attempts at this resulted in something that looks more than the Dwarf Fortress GUI than a simple theme picker.
 I understand now why almost no one is doing this and why the few who do split the UI in several steps.

-**I'm still happy with using a browser as the text rendering engine.** Especially with Safari, the amount of control over typography is just excellent (think: fluid typography, `text-box: cap alphabetic`).
+**I'm still happy with using a browser as the text rendering engine.** Especially with Safari, the amount of control over typography is just excellent (e.g.  `text-box: cap alphabetic`).

 I wish there was an easy way of getting the native accent colour from the OS, but that's not possible at the moment. `accent` can be customised, but not read.

-**I'm not planning to remove the free web version of Enso.** I want to get paid for my work, but people reach out to me and buy it with virtually no marketing.
+**I'm not planning to remove the free web version of Ensō.** I want to get paid for my work, but people reach out to me and buy it with virtually no marketing.
 I'm hopeful, even optimistic that the trust I've earned so far, as well as the quality of the final product, will be enough for it to grow slowly but steadily.

 That's all for today.
 Thanks for reading!